Waaal/BobaOS/doc/boot/Loader.md

 - Set the Video mode
 - Set up and jump to protected mode
 - Load the kernel
+- Set up and jump to long mode

 ## Check CPU features
 Check for extended function.
 Extendet function is needed, to check for long mode and other CPU features.